-Each applicant must:

-Successfully pass PRAXIS CORE (Reading, Writing and Math) or have a minimum ACT score of 21 or 990 on the SAT.
-Please note that this minimum score is subject to change based on MDE policies.
+The applicant must successfully pass PRAXIS CORE (Reading, Writing and Math) or have a minimum ACT score of 21 (subject to change based on MDE policies) SAT score of 990.

-Have earned a cumulative grade point average of 2.75 in 44 semester hours of course work.
+The applicant has earned a cumulative grade point average of 2.75 in 44 semester hours of course work.

 The applicant has earned no grade less than "C" in EN 111, EN 112, SA 223, and PH 132.

 The applicant has been recommended by two faculty members.